 Salt and pepper to taste

-- Add spinach, season to taste with salt and pepper.
+- Add spinach, and season to taste with salt and pepper.
 Cook for 5-7 minutes on medium heat.